 Level 2 charging is 240 volts (in residential applications) or 208 volts (in commercial applications), which is the same voltage used by common home appliances like ovens, clothes dryers, or air conditioners.
 A BEV can be recharged from empty by Level 2 chargers in 4-10 hours.
-Level 2 chargers generally cost a few thousand dollars per connection to install, or more for retrofits involving substantial additional work.
-Level 2 chargers are commonly installed in both residential and commercial settings.
+Permanent Level 2 chargers generally cost a few thousand dollars per connection to install, or more for retrofits involving substantial additional work.
+Portable Level 2 chargers (which typically stay with the vehicle) cost a few hundred dollars.
+Permanent Level 2 chargers are commonly installed in both residential and commercial settings.